February 2015 Competition

 Evaluation and Adjudication

 Insight Development Grant applications are adjudicated, and available funds are awarded, through a competitive process.
-SSHRC is committed to providing a range of adjudication options appropriate to individual funding opportunities.
-Applications may be adjudicated by discipline-based, multidisciplinary, or thematic committees, according to the nature of the application.
+SSHRC is committed to ensuring high-quality adjudication of all proposals, in particular by ensuring an appropriate mix of skills and expertise on merit review committees.

 For general information on SSHRC’s adjudication process, see Merit Review.